open-telemetry/opentelemetry-erlang/docs/rationale.md

 [OTP] Applications and the [OpenTelemetry Spec] itself use [semver v2].

-In this document references to [OTP] concepts is done by capitalizing the word (for example Application and Release) while the generic term (like release) is lowercase).
+In this document, references to OTP concepts are distinguished by capitalizing the word (for example Application and Release) while the generic term (like release) is lowercase.

 [OTP]: http://erlang.org/doc/system_architecture_intro/sys_arch_intro.html
 [OpenTelemetry Spec]: https://github.com/open-telemetry/opentelemetry-specification